macey26/100-days-of-code/r1-log.md

 I spent more time on the removeFromArray exercise then, finally solved it, then started on the sumAll Exercises from @TheOdinProject.

 Is it wrong that each time I start a new algorithm I want to peek at someone elses code to see what I am working towards?

+###R1D40
+Wrote down options for  the sumAll Exercise @TheOdinProject.

+Not too sure I have figured out what I am doing yet, but I am going to try.